 Second, in order to decompose the overall relationship into different pathways, we applied piecewise structural equation modelling (piecewise SEM) to assess the relationships between microclimate, plant phenology and context (in terms of host ant presence, density and phenology of neighboring host plants), occurrence of oviposition by P. alcon, and the number of seeds per flower.
 We chose a piecewise approach, rather than the traditional variance-covariance based SEM, because it allows to fit multiple separate linear models with non-normal distributions.
 In our models, we considered both direct effects of microclimate on number of seeds per flower, indirect effects mediated by occurrence of oviposition or plant phenology, and indirect effects mediated by effects of changes in plant phenology and plant context, on occurrence of oviposition.

 The piecewise SEM consisted of six component models: 1) a linear model (LM) with plant phenology as the response variable and soil temperature, soil moisture and their interaction as predictor variables; 2) a generalized linear model (GLM) with a negative binomial error distribution with ant abundance as the response variable and soil temperature, soil moisture and their interaction as predictor variables; 3) a LM with neighbor density as the response variable and soil temperature, soil moisture and their interaction as predictor variables; 4) a LM with neighbor phenology as the response variable and soil temperature, soil moisture and their interaction as predictor variables; 5) a GLM with a binomial error distribution with a binomial variable “egg occurrence” (being 1 when the shoot had at least one egg, and 0 otherwise) as the response variable and plant phenology, ant abundance, the interaction plant phenology  ant abundance, neighbor density, neighbor phenology, the interaction neighbor density  neighbor phenology, soil temperature, soil moisture and their interaction as predictor variables; and 6) a LM with the number of seeds per flower as the response variable and plant phenology, egg occurrence, soil temperature, soil moisture and their interaction as predictor variables.
 We used a LM for plant phenology, and thus treated phenology as a numeric variable rather than an ordinal variable, because a one-unit increase in phenology roughly corresponds to one week earlier development.
 We also used a LM for neighbor phenology because it could take any values between 1 and 6.
 We use egg occurrence as a variable accounting for the existence of an interaction between the butterfly and the plant, but not as a measure of presence or absence of predation, as some shoots with eggs might finally not suffer from seed predation (e.g. if eggs do not hatch).
-In this sense, we can argue that the presence of eggs is a better estimate of the intensity of the butterfly-plant interaction, while seed predation is more of an estimate of effects on plant fitness.
+One might thus argue that the presence of eggs is a better estimate of the intensity of the butterfly-plant interaction, while seed predation is more of an estimate of effects on plant fitness.
 For the model of egg occurrence, we included only interactions that were biologically plausible based on our knowledge of the study system and on previous evidence (Valdés and Ehrlén 2019).
 In all component models, we considered the possibility of interactive effects of both microclimatic variables by testing for effects of the interaction soil temperature  soil moisture, but removed the interaction term when it was not significant to allow for simpler models.